AlphaPav/Key-Frame-Deformation/README.md

 # Key-Frame-Deformation
-The realization of Key Frame Deformation with Linear/Vector Linear/ Clockwise Vector Linear/ Anticlockwise Vector Linear interpolation in "Computer Animation".
-Made with Qt Creator 4.6.2.
+The realization of Key Frame Deformation with Linear/ Vector Linear/ Clockwise Vector Linear/ Anticlockwise Vector Linear interpolation in "Computer Animation".
+Made with Qt Creator 4.6.2 in C++.

 Video: https://youtu.be/YRCe6eGgQMg